-- (a) The Board shall convene a Special General Meeting on a date and at a place determined by the Board: - (i) upon the direction of the Board by simple majority from time to time, for the consideration of such matters as it determines; or - (ii) [Required change see Part B of the Explanatory Notes] by the Chairperson if 5 or more Directors are prevented from voting on a matter under section 64(1) of the Act and clause 12 of this Constitution; - (iii) upon the requisition in writing of 50 Active Grower Members or, if lower, 10% in number of the Active Grower Members stating the purpose for which the Meeting is required.
-[Optional change see Part A of the Explanatory Notes] - (b) At least 21 days' notice of every Special General Meeting shall be given to every Member. - (c) The notice shall state the business to be transacted at that Meeting, including the full text of any resolution which is proposed to be adopted at that meeting and whether any resolution is subject to dual voting pursuant to clause 10.10. - (d) No resolution may be passed at a Special General Meeting unless the full text of that resolution was included in the notice of the Meeting.
+- (a) The Board shall convene a Special General Meeting on a date and at a place determined by the Board: - upon the direction of the Board by simple majority from time to time, for the consideration of such matters as it determines; or - by the Chairperson if 5 or more Directors are prevented from voting on a matter under section 64(1) of the Act and clause 12 of this Constitution; - (iii) One hundred (100) members may by requisition addressed to the Chief Executive demand that an extraordinary general meeting of the societyupon the requisition in writing of 50 Active Grower Members or, if lower, 10% in number of the Active Grower Members stating the purpose for which the Meeting is required. - (b) At least 21 days' notice of every Special General Meeting shall be given to motion to HortNZ shortened from 49 days before the AGM to 28 days before.
+This is because, as noted above, the existing timeframes and deadlines are challenging - including for members.